WPTT/WPThemeReview/.github/CONTRIBUTING.md

 (and don't remove the existing line within the `<php>` block.)

+Once you've done that, both running the sniffs as well as the unit tests should work correctly.

 ## Writing and running unit tests

 The most important thing when writing sniffs intended for the theme review, is to have ample example code.
 This makes writing sniffs a lot easier, because you can test against the given examples.